CADmium-Co/ISOtope/README.md

     - [x] Equal length
     - [x] Concentric (can be done by using same ref for center points for circle and arcs)
     - [ ] Tangent
+- All gradients are checked with finite differences to ensure correctness

 ## Todo